composor/pubber/README.md

 Import in Project
 -----------------

-After installing, you need to import `pubber` into your project.
+After installing, you need to import Pubber into your project.
 Remember, this is an ES6 module, so you need to use ES6 import syntax.

 ```javascript
 import {subscribe, dispatch, unsubscribe} from 'pubber'